Jait Re Jait: Crew

+Production

+The film's shooting began on 25 April 1977, and ended on 14 July 1977.
+Most of part was shot in the Karnala area near Panvel.
+The film was also shot on locations of Maharashtra in Khalapur, Kumbhavali and Thakarwadi in Raigad District.
+The titles appeared after 15 minutes after the start of the film and the popular song "Mee Raat Takli"—appeared after 50 minutes after the start of the film.

 Music

 The popular songs of the film are composed by Pt.
 Hridaynath Mangeshkar, with most of the lyrics by N. D. Mahanor and performed by Lata Mangeshkar, Asha Bhosle, Usha Mangeshkar, Ravindra Sathe and Chandrakant Kale.
 Poet Arati Prabhu contributed to the lyrics of the song "Me Raat Takli".